fizzar99/seadrop/README.md

-# SeaDrop Public Mint Engine (opensea-public-mint-engine)
+# SeaDrop Mint Engine

-> First-come-first-served NFT minting engine for SeaDrop-enabled collections on Base and Ethereum mainnet.
+> NFT minting engine for Opensea-enabled collections on EVM.
 Queue a drop, and all your wallets fire simultaneously at T-0.

 ## Features